WELL COMPLETED

 Basic Variable concept, numeric integer type

-Click the link of each session heading for detailed plan & log.
+Click the link of each session heading for detailed plan & log, achievements & celebrations, findings & improvements, cost summary.

 Introduction of Way-of-Learning, tools and accounts setup